sahanah-ganesh/FE-challenge/README.md

-# Welcome to the Tundra front-end developer exercise
+# Welcome to the front-end developer exercise

 In this exercise you will be producing a small SPA that displays (and filters) Movies and their information.
 These exercises are designed to get a feel for how you approach complex problems.

 ## Introduction

 You will be building a single page application using whatever technology you prefer, be it a vanilla js or a javascript framework.
 We are big fans of VueJS, however we are excited to see whichever direction you decide to go in.

 The data required for this task will be available on a local api server in JSON format.
 You will be expected to fetch (or AJAX) the data into your web application and manipulate/filter the results to display.

-The design and strategy teams have provided you with some supporting designs and functional specifications which can be found in `designs/Tundra_Technical_Test.fig`.
+The design and strategy teams have provided you with some supporting designs and functional specifications which can be found in `designs/Technical_Test.fig`.

 Above all, we're not expecting a fully completed test.
 We're looking for your attention to detail, approach, and to see how you tackle different problems.